 Chris joined Myerson in 2014 as a solicitor in the Corporate Commercial department dealing with company mergers, sales & acquisitions, incorporation’s, group re-organisations and general commercial matters.

-In his spare time, Chris is a keen lacrosse player and with over 25 years’ experience, he is recognised internationally as one of the best lacrosse stick stringers in the world.
+In his spare time, Chris is a keen lacrosse player, and with over 25 years of experience, he is recognised internationally as one of the best lacrosse stick stringers in the world.
 Chris has worked with a number of leading global sporting goods manufacturers, assisting with R&D projects, product design and market testing.

 Chris undertook his Training Contract with national law firm Halliwells LLP in 2008, where he gained a range of experience in Corporate and Commercial Law.
 As part of his training, Chris was seconded to Manchester United Football Club to work with their Legal and Business Affairs team.

-In 2010, on qualification, Chris moved to Freeths LLP where he focused on Corporate Finance matters, working with a range of SME and owner managed businesses.
-Chris moved out of private practice in 2012 to spend 2 years working directly for an SME business, gaining first-hand experience of business development, operations, marketing and finance.
+In 2010, on qualification, Chris moved to Freeths LLP, where he focused on Corporate Finance matters, working with a range of SME and owner-managed businesses.
+Chris moved out of private practice in 2012 to spend two years working directly for an SME business, gaining first-hand experience in business development, operations, marketing and finance.

 Expertise and Past Cases